Siterack/siterack-docs/docs/features.md

 ## Uptime Monitoring

 Our uptime moniorting system sends intervaled requests (60s) to your websites called 'pings'.
-This is a simple example script from the Siterack Engine:
+This is a simple example script from the SiteRack Engine:

 ``` python
 ping = requests.get('example.com')